 By creating longer front triangles, with more relaxed head tubes, your weight distribution and steering influence are better coordinated on challenging trails.
 A slacker head angle prevents that awful feeling of pitching over the bars as you start descending a particularly steep trail.
 It compensates for the gradient you are attempting to negotiate and keeps you more confidently in position to steer and guide the bike downhill.

 Longer bikes are more stable and at speed, when your tires can be deflected by rocks or roots, the reduced twitchiness of a bike with greater reach, is often the difference between reacting correctly to a terrain input, and crashing.

 Good geometry is not complicated.
 It merely requires considered design, even with a budget bike.
 Great geometry costs the same as average geometry in terms of engineering and production.
-It is heartening to see that some of the new budget bikes are bringing much slacker angles and roomier front triangles to market, making for bikes that a lot more confidence inspiring to ride off-road.
+It is heartening to see that some of the new budget bikes are bringing much slacker angles and roomier front triangles to market, making for bikes that are a lot more confidence-inspiring to ride off-road.

 Wider wheels allow for lower tire pressures and a more natural shaping of the casing when inflated.